Kanye Manganese Project Highlights:

 Figure 1: Manganese mineralisation at Moshaneng Borrow Pit

 Figure 2: Loltware Prospect - Detrital Manganese Mineralisation from trench

 Figure 3: Drill rig set up at Moshaneng

 Background on the Kanye Manganese Project

-Licences, location, ownership: The Kanye Manganese Project ("Kanye Managnese Project") comprises a collection of nine prospecting licenses, (the “Project Licences”), located in south-central Botswana south of the town of Jwaneng, west of the town of Kanye and 150 km by road from the capital Gaborone.
-The licenses are held by Cypress Sources Pty Ltd and Coastal Minerals Pty Ltd, which are 100% owned subsidiaries of Coastal Resources Pty Ltd which in turn is 100% owned by Metrock Resources Limited.
+Licences, location, ownership: The Kanye Manganese Project ("Kanye Manganese Project") comprises two current prospecting licenses, with several others in the renewal process (the “Project Licences”), located in south-central Botswana south of the town of Jwaneng, west of the town of Kanye and 150km by road from the capital Gaborone.
+The licenses are held by Cypress Sources Pty Ltd and Coastal Minerals Pty Ltd, which are 100% owned subsidiaries of the Bezant Resources group.

 Prospecting Licences: Prospecting Licences are issued for three (3) years with two (2) options to renew, each period not exceeding two (2) years, renewal applications are to be submitted no later than three months to the expiry of a Prospecting Licence.
 The holder of a Prospecting License is entitled to enter onto any land to which its Prospecting License relates and may prospect thereon for the minerals to which the Prospecting License relates, drill bore holes, make excavations, erect camps and put up temporary buildings for machinery necessary for prospecting purposes.

 KEY TERMS OF THE ACQUISITION COMPLETED ON 11 FEBRUARY 2021